riad-azz/instagram-video-downloader/README.md

 Simple Website/API for downloading instagram videos made with Next.js that actually works with no problem.

+> [!NOTE]
-Note: The website preview has been shut down due to exceeding the free usage limit on Vercel with more than 2 million visits for the past week.
+> The website preview has been shut down due to exceeding the free usage limit on Vercel with more than 2 million visits for the past week.
 Since I don't make any money from this website, I had to close it.

 ## Description